xr-Yang/CycleGAN-VAE-for-reid/README.md

-# Training CamStyle with CycleGAN and VAE
+# Training CamStyle with CycleGAN and VAE for reid task

 CamStyle is trained with [CycleGAN-pytorch](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix)